 The EU to open to tourism is a huge shake up for the European travel industry.
 The EU commission has recommended easing restrictions on non-essential which basically means tourists travelling from non-EU states.

-The EU Commission tweeted the following on the 3rd of May, 2021.
+The EU Commission tweeted the following on 3 May 2021.

 “Time to revive EU tourism industry and for cross-border friendships to rekindle – safely”President Ursula von der Leyen

-As things currently stand the EU only allows non essential travel from only 7 countries.
+As things currently stand the EU only allows non essential travel from only seven countries.

 EU to open to tourism – what exactly are they proposing?

 EU members states will be able to accept tourists from outside of the European Union, if they have received an “approved jab”.
 As in a COVID-19 vaccine that has been approved for use by the EU.
 Not all that different from the controversy that was caused when China announced their own approved list.

 Under the scheme anyone who has received an EU approved vaccine within two weeks of their intended trip will be able to come in as tourists.
 The rules also state that if the EU state in question does not require quarantine for its own citizens, then it cannot require it for vaccinated visitors from foreign countries.
 Sound complicated?
 It’s not as bad as it sounds.

 The proposal also contains protocol for an “emergency break” should new variants develop, or there are deteriorating situations in other countries.
 India probably being a case in point here.

 The EU “travel passport”, or rather Digital Green Certificate was approved by lawmakers last week as part of plans to revive tourism within the bloc.
 Note it is called a “Digital Green Certificate” rather than passport, so as not to sound discriminatory.
 Quite ironic when a passport by its very nature is one of the most discriminatory documents on earth.